-Source: Bloomberg, First State Investments.
-Data as at 31 May 2017.
+Source: Bloomberg and First State Investments.

 Key GLIS trends over the last decade

 Over the past decade GLIS has lived, thrived and survived in a variety of economic and financial market conditions.
 Following are some of the key trends we have observed in GLIS throughout this past decade.